lrusso/FollowMyVoice/README.md

 - Go to Settings/System Settings/Applications/Follow My Voice/Uninstall

 ## IMPORTANT NOTE 1
 If you have a device with Android 5.0 (Lollipop), Android 6.0 (Marshmallow) or Android 7.0 (Nougat), you have to set the way you want to answer a call by going to Settings/Accessibility/Answering/ending calls.
-In Android 8.0 (Oreo) and higher you can answer a call by sliding up without inconveniences.
+In Android 8.0 (Oreo) and higher you can answer a call by saying "Answer Call" without inconveniences.

 ## IMPORTANT NOTE 2
 If you have a device with Android 4.4 (KitKat) or higher, you must set Follow My Voice as your App for messages.
 To do so, you must go to Settings/Default applications/Messages and then select Follow My Voice from the list.